 - 1 small onion, chopped

-- 1 small head of green cabbage, chopped into bite-size pieces (roughly half a head of small cabbage)
+- 1 pound green cabbage, chopped into bite-size pieces (roughly half a head of small cabbage)

 - Bring a large pot of water to boil.
 Once boiling, add a big pinch of salt and egg noodles.
-Cook according to package directions.
-Drain and set aside.
+Cook according to package directions, roughly 10-12 minutes.
+Drain when done.

 - Meanwhile, in a large Dutch oven over medium heat, melt 6 tablespoons butter.
 Add the onion, cabbage, and a big pinch of salt.
 Saute for 15-20 minutes or until cabbage is brown and fork tender.
 Add more salt to taste, if necessary.